dsagman/picat/readme_v2.md

 ### Whitespace

-Whitespace does not matter except for one space needed after the end of clauses Picat doesn't care if you smush everything together.
+Whitespace does not matter except for one space needed after the end of clauses because Picat doesn't care if you smush everything together.
-hakank: shouldn't this be something like "... the end of clauses _since_ Picat doesn't care..."

-### A convention: `_`
+### Anonymous Variables: `_` aka underscore

-`_` is used when you have a variable in a function or predicate and don't need to use that variable in it's body.
+`_` is used when you have a variable in a function or predicate and don't need to use it.
+The `_` can be used by itself of in the front of a name to help code-readability; but the meaning is the same.
+For example, `_A` or `_ThisVariableIsNotNeededHere`.
-hakank: For documentation, one can name it as _A, _ThisVariableIsNotNeededHere.

 Here's an example from the Picat manual with a definition of `zip` for combinging two lists into pairs of elements from each list.
 The result is the same length as the shorter list and any extra is thrown away.
 Thus, we don't care about what the other list contains if one of the lists is `[]`.